Refuting spectral compatibility of quantum marginals: Conclusions

 \section{Conclusions}

 Our main result, Theorem~\ref{thm:hierarchy_dual_symred}, combines the techniques of symmetric extension and symmetry reduction to certify the incompatibility of marginal spectra.
 This simple idea turns out to be quite powerful, allowing for a complete hierarchy for spectral compatibility in arbitrary local dimensions (Theorem~\ref{thm:dimfree}).
-At the same time, it can be used to differentiate different dimensions with respect to spectral compatibility: There exist spectra which are incompatible in dimension $d$, but compatible in $d'>d$.
+At the same time, it can be used to differentiate different dimensions with respect to spectral compatibility: There exist spectra which are non-trivially incompatible in dimension $d$, but compatible in $d'>d$.

+We stress that our hierarchy is applicable not only to to reformulations of the spectral marginal problem such as non-vanishing Kronecker coefficients and sums of hermitian matrices, but also to the compatibility of local unitary invariants and the existence of quantum codes.
+Finally, we believe that the equivariant state polynomial optimization framework sketched in Section~\ref{sec:extensions} could find further applications.

-A natural question is how to include constraints arising from a positive partial transpose in the hierarchy~(\ref{eq:hierarchy_dual}).
+A natural question is how to include in the hierarchy~(\ref{eq:hierarchy_dual}) constraints arising from a positive partial transpose, which could strengthen the symmetric extension hierarchy.
 A symmetry-reduction similar to the one employed here would require a decomposition of the Brauer algebra.
-For the case of $k=3$ copies, the Brauer Algebra can be expressed as a linear combination of elements from $\C S_3$ ~\cite{PhysRevA.63.042111} and it is possible to formulate a semidefinite program analogous to Theorem~\ref{thm:hierarchy_dual_symred}~\cite{HHMWW}.
+For the case of $k=3$ copies, the Brauer Algebra can be expressed as a linear combination of elements from $\C S_3$ ~\cite{PhysRevA.63.042111} and it should be possible to formulate a semidefinite program analogous to the level $3$ in Theorem~\ref{thm:hierarchy_dual_symred}.